Help making a personal injury compensation claim

 Whiplash compensation - symptoms

 Whiplash symptoms are varied and may include all or some of the following:

-Treatment for whiplash injury sustained in a car accident used to involve immobilising the neck with a cervical collar.
+Treatment for a whiplash injury used to involve immobilising the neck with a cervical collar.
 However early mobilisation is now encouraged, although a soft collar may be used for a short period.
 Pain medication, anti-inflammatory drugs, muscle relaxants may be prescribed.
 Severe injury may still be treated with a surgical collar, cervical traction, heat or ice.
-Whiplash injury treatment rarely requires surgery.

 People who have suffered a whiplash injury are encouraged to resume their normal daily routine as soon as possible - although avoiding certain physical activities that may aggravate the injury, as people who stay active and exercise their necks, despite the pain, typically recover more quickly.

 The amount of compensation payable for pain and suffering following a whiplash injury depends on various factors and no two claims are the same.
 When awarding compensation, consideration is given to severity, the recovery period, and whether or not there are any permanent residual long term symptoms.
 Further compensation is also payable for financial losses and other expenses caused as a result of the accident.

 It is important that you seek medical advice as soon as possible following a whiplash injury.
 The medical record of your injury will be taken into consideration when assessing of the value of your claim, and it will support your claim if the injury is documented as soon as possible.

 How we can help if you have a whiplash injury

 For expert advice on how we can help you pursue a claim for whiplash injury compensation

 call us now on 0800 197 32 32